 There is much to learn in their stories.

 Note: Also check out our new Thought Leaders in Big Data (TLBD) interview series.
-Starts with Sequoia-funded AgilOne, which, incidentally, is also a bootstrapped company that raised money much later in the game.
+Starts with Sequoia-funded AgilOne, which, incidentally, is also a bootstrapped company that raised money much later in the game with over $15 million in revenue.